 Home Buyers

-- Negotiation Landscape: In February, sellers in Platte County received an average of 98.0% of their original list price, indicating very high seller leverage.
+- Negotiation Landscape: In April, sellers in Platte County received an average of 99.9% of their original list price, indicating nearly zero negotiation room on well-priced listings.

 - First-Time Assistance: See if you qualify for Missouri first-time homebuyer programs for down payment help.